-Involvement with the Department of Health continues informally, with the Society frequently asked for input, for example, into the recruitment process for the new chair of the Clinical Commissioning Group.
-Mr Barry Williams, Chair of the Patient & Relatives committee, brings an important patient perspective to all of the Society's initiatives.
+Involvement with the Department of Health continues informally, with the Society frequently asked for input on changes affecting the provision of intensive care.
+Mr Barry Williams retired as Chair of the Patient & Relatives Committee, which brings an important patient perspective to all of the Society's initiatives.
+An important contribution to informing children whose parents are patients in intensive care was the production of a comic book, with funding support from B Braun.
+A leaflet with guidelines on setting up patient support groups was also launched.
 There has also been consistent engagement with the Organ Donation Task Force and representation on a number of other important forums.